Water resource compliance

 Entitlement holders are not required to bear the onus of proof about who is responsible for offences relating to taking or supplying water.
-The Department of Natural Resources and Mines (DNRM) is required to collect evidence to prove who is responsible for the offence.
-This is consistent with current prosecution principles and DNRM compliance approach.
+The Department of Natural Resources, Mines and Energy (DNRME) is required to collect evidence to prove who is responsible for the offence.
+This is consistent with current prosecution principles and DNRME compliance approach.

 - Last reviewed: 05 Dec 2016

 - Last updated: 23 Feb 2018